The Saboteur™

 Reviews

-- The game suffers from technical issues, including crashes and resolution problems, particularly when running on modern hardware.
+- The game suffers from technical issues, including crashes and resolution problems, particularly when trying to run at higher refresh rates.

 - Some gameplay mechanics, such as climbing and stealth, can feel clunky and unpolished, detracting from the overall experience.

-- There is a lack of achievements and cloud save support, which may disappoint players looking for modern features in a classic game.
+- There is a lack of modern features like achievements and cloud saves, which may disappoint players accustomed to contemporary gaming standards.

 - 6 % negative mentions

-“The plot/story is surprisingly engaging, features some likable characters and a surprising amount to do in the open world.”
+“The plot/story is surprisingly engaging, features some likeable characters and a surprising amount to do in the open world.”

 “The story is gripping and well told.”